gingerbeardman/gingerbeardman.github.io/_posts/2021-06-05-channelling-rgb-into-1bit.md

 * apply a dither pattern to the green channel
 * composite select layers back together as the final image

-The final process worked a treat!
+And the process worked a treat!

 Here are some example hi-res images showing the the steps from initial render to final composited image: